mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

    alternative boot methods will continue working.

-   Note that if this integration point is not used, rollback will still work, but it may not activate until after a network boot has been attempted or the device has been rebooted through other means.
+   Note that if this integration point is not used, rollback will still work, but it may not activate until after attempting a network boot or rebooting the device by other means.

 3. `mender_uboot_boot`, `mender_uboot_if`, `mender_uboot_dev`: These variables
-   are not required by Mender, but can be used if, in the board boot code, you need access to:
+   are not required by Mender, but are available in the board boot code if you need access to:

    * the boot partition string (in U-Boot format, for example `mmc 0:1`):